JacksonKuo/blog/_posts/2025-2-13-app-defense-part-7.markdown

 * Controller: [https://github.com/JacksonKuo/app-springboot/blob/main/src/main/java/com/jkuo/sample/service/SmokescreenService.java](https://github.com/JacksonKuo/app-springboot/blob/main/src/main/java/com/jkuo/sample/service/SmokescreenService.java)

 #### Application
-I'm using Spring Webflux + Netty to make my webclient.
+I'm using Spring Webflux + Netty to run my webclient.
 This is a bit different than the typical Spring MVC + Tomcat setup, and uses things like `Mono<String>` to enable non-blocking web requests.

 #### Config
 Running the default smokescreen `./smokescreen` will only prevent access to internal networks.
 Also by default, smokescreen also tries to use mTLS for client authentication.
 In order to skip mTLS client validation, `allow_missing_role: true` is set in `config.yaml`.
 With this set, smokescreen will then use the default ACL.[^3].